annaschechter/thermostat/README.md

 Thermostat is one of the week six project at Makers Academy.
 In this week we learnt JavaScript, jQuery and working with APIs.
 Specification
 -------------
-- Thermostat starts at 20 degrees
+- Thermostat starts at current London temperature (retrieved from openweathermap API)
 - You can increase the temp with the up button
 - You can decrease the temp with the down button
 - The minimum temperature is 10 degrees